-Scientists discover new method of predicting response to chemotherapy in bowel cancerJanuary 18th, 2013 in Cancer /
+Scientists discover new method of predicting response to chemotherapy in bowel cancerJanuary 18, 2013 in Medicine & Health / Cancer

 Scientists at the Royal College of Surgeons in Ireland (RCSI) and Beaumont Hospital have developed a new method of predicting which patients with bowel (colorectal) cancer will respond effectively to chemotherapy.
 The results of this study are published in the current issue of the prestigious Cancer Research journal.